Do you have warts and want to get them removed in Barcelona?

 Cryotherapy is now the most common method for treating warts.

 Performed under local anaesthesia, this technique consists of manually removing the wart.
-Curettage is used for singular large warts and/or warts connected to the body by a small piece of skin.
+Curettage is used for singular large warts and/or those connected to the body by a small piece of skin.
 It is sometimes painful and may leave a small scar.

 What to do after wart treatment?